etcinitd/ansible-user-management/README.md

 Requirements
 ------------

+Ansible 2.1.2 or above

 It will work with:
 * All Ubuntu
 * All Debian
-* All Redhat

 Role Variables
 --------------

 ### Users management playbook:

-ansible-playbook -i hosts playbooks/manage_users.yaml -vvvv
+ansible-playbook playbooks/manage_users.yaml --become --private-key <id-file-path>

 ### Users management playbook inventory file:

-host
-[test_instance]
-ip of instance where playbook will be deployed
+ip/hostname of instance where playbook will be deployed

 * manage_users role
 A list containing dictionaries of configuration.
 Each list item can have the